hsteinshiromoto/nix/README.md

 ```

-## Using Remove NeoVim [3]
+## Using Remote NeoVim [3]

-1. The remove NeoVim is configured in the Dockerfile.
+1. The remote NeoVim is configured in the Dockerfile.
 2. Start the container with `docker-compose up`.
 3. Connect to the remote NeoVim server with `nvim --server <host name>:6666 --remote-ui`